Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 488,943, 198,935 total housing units (homes and apartments), and a median house value of $170,674, Kansas City real estate and house prices are near the national average for all cities and towns.
+With 491,918 people, 198,935 houses or apartments, and a median cost of homes of $174,712, Kansas City real estate and house prices are near the national average for all cities and towns.

 Single-family detached homes are the single most common housing type in Kansas City, accounting for 62.97% of the city's housing units.
 Other types of housing that are prevalent in Kansas City include large apartment complexes or high rise apartments ( 24.36%), duplexes, homes converted to apartments or other small apartment buildings ( 7.16%), and a few row houses and other attached homes ( 4.62%).

 The most prevalent building size and type in Kansas City are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 52.95% owning and 47.05% renting.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 Kansas City's housing was primarily built during this period, from the '40s through the '60s.
 A full 35.11% of the city's housing hails from this era.
 Other housing ages represented in Kansas City include homes built between 1970-1999 ( 30.06%) and housing constructed before 1939 ( 21.38%).
 There's also some housing in Kansas City built between 2000 and later ( 13.46%).